agraef/purr-data-intro/Purr-Data-Intro.md

 - Mac: `/Library/Pd-l2ork` for system-wide, `~/Library/Pd-l2ork` for personal installation
 - Windows: `%ProgramFiles%\Common Files\Pd-l2ork` for system-wide, `%UserProfile%\Application Data\Pd-l2ork` for personal installation

 For singleton externals it will usually be enough if you just copy them into one of these folders and then relaunch Purr Data.
-External libraries containing a collection of different externals, on the other hand, will typically require that you also load the library at startup, using the available startup configuration options in the preferences (see "GUI and Startup Options" above).
+External libraries containing a collection of different externals, on the other hand, will typically require that you also load the library at startup, using the available startup configuration options in the preferences (see [GUI and Startup Options] above).

 ### Resetting the preferences